formetype/SyncSelection/README.md

 ![SyncSelectionScreenshot](SyncSelectionScreenshot.png)

 The plug-in assumes compatibility between layers, and will sync selections as far as possible.
-It always cancels existing selections on other layers.
+Careful: It always cancels existing selections on other layers.

+*Attention:* syncing is disabled when the *Select All Layers* tool (Shift-V) is active, because it assumes you want to handle cross-layer selection yourself.

 ### Installation